r3-team/r3/README.md

 ## 📑 How to build your own version of REI3
 1. Install the latest version of [Golang](https://golang.org/dl/).
 1. Download & extract the source code of the version you want to build (as in `2.4.3.2799`).
-1. Go into the source code directory (where `r3.go` is located) and execute: `go build -ldflags "-X main.appVersion={YOUR_APP_VERSION}"` Example: `go build -ldflags "-X main.appVersion=2.5.1.2980"`
+1. Go into the source code directory (where `r3.go` is located) and execute: `go build -ldflags "-X main.appVersion={YOUR_APP_VERSION}"`.
-   * Make sure to replace `{YOUR_APP_VERSION}` with the version of the extracted source code.
-At least the major/minor version must match, otherwise you need to deal with upgrading the REI3 database as well (see `db/upgrade/upgrade.go`).
+   * Replace `{YOUR_APP_VERSION}` with the version of the extracted source code.
+Example: `go build -ldflags "-X main.appVersion=2.5.1.2980"`
+   * You can change the build version anytime.
+If you want to upgrade the major/minor version numbers however, you need to deal with upgrading the REI3 database (see `db/upgrade/upgrade.go`).
-   * By setting the environment parameter `GOOS`, you can build for either Windows (`GOOS=windows`) or Linux (`GOOS=linux`).
+   * By setting the environment parameter `GOOS`, you can cross-compile for other systems (`GOOS=windows`, `GOOS=linux`, ...).
-1. Use your new compiled version of REI3 to replace an installed version.
-   * Starting with REI3 2.5, static resource files (HTML, JS, CSS, etc.) are embedded into the binary during compilation.
-Replacing the binary is enough to fully overwrite REI3.
+   * Since REI3 2.5, static resource files (HTML, JS, CSS, etc.) are embedded into the binary during compilation.
+1. Use your new, compiled binary of REI3 to replace an already installed one.
 1. You are now running your own version of REI3.

 ## 📇 Technologies